20th Infantry Regiment (United States): Transformation

+Global War on Terrorism

-Iraq
+Iraq War

-Sykes' Regulars have deployed three times in support of Operation Iraqi Freedom (OIF).
+Sykes' Regulars have deployed three times in support of the Iraq War's Operation Iraqi Freedom (OIF).
 The 5th Battalion, 20th Infantry Regiment deployed to Iraq (OIF 2 & 3) from November 2003 to October 2004 with seven brother battalions, the 1st Battalion 23rd Infantry Regiment, 2nd Battalion 3rd Infantry Regiment, 1st Squadron, 14th Cavalry Regiment, 3rd Squadron, 17th Cavalry Regiment, 1st Battalion 37th Field Artillery Regiment, 296th Brigade Support Battalion and the 276th Engineer Battalion.
 Also fighting alongside 5th Battalion were: the 18th Engineer Company; Headquarters and Headquarters Company, 3rd Brigade, 2nd Division; 209th Military Intelligence Company; 334th Signal Company; Company C, 52nd Infantry Regiment; 1060th Tactical Psyops Detachment; and 1290th Tactical Psyops Detachment.
 On 15 December 2003 the battalion then rolled through the City of Samarra at intervals throughout the day.

 Soldiers of 5th Battalion, 20th Infantry took part in Operation Sykes Hammer and patrolled the streets of Tal Afar, August 2004.
 They worked with the Iraqi National Guard in executing cordon and search operations in the neighborhoods of Tal Afar, which was successful in detained personnel, weapons and propaganda materials.
 In one year, the battalion operated in a larger area than what they had expected prior to coming to Iraq.
 The 3rd Brigade as a whole were called on to support major operations when violence heated up in Al Kut, Tal Afar and Najaf.

 After coming home and going through their second reset the infantrymen of 5th Battalion deployed with the 3rd BDE, 2nd Infantry Division from June 2006 to October 2007.

 Sykes' Regulars deployed from Ft.
 Lewis, WA to Camp Buehring, Kuwait.
 While at Camp Buehring Charlie Company was detached to 1-14 CAV.
 Task Force 1-14 later deployed from Camp Buerhing to Baghdad, Iraq where they spent the deployment bringing stability and security to the capital city.
 The rest of the Regulars deployed from Camp Buerhing to Mosul, Iraq relieving the 1st Battalion, 17th Infantry Regiment (Buffaloes) of the 172nd Infantry Brigade (SBCT).
 While in Mosul, Task Force 5-20 Infantry was responsible for western Mosul, Hammam Al-Alil, and the rural area west of Mosul.
 While in Mosul Bronco Troop, 1-14 CAV became task organized to 5-20 Infantry in Kuwait in exchange for Charlie Company.
 In November 2006 the Regulars received orders to move from Mosul to Baghdad.
 In late November 2006, TF 5-20 Infantry conducted a ground assault convoy from Mosul to Taji, Iraq.